-Engineers at various wastewater treatment plants (WWTP) are recognizing the benefits of using thermal mass flow meters to monitor aeration airflow, improve process efficiency, reduce energy costs, and measure digester gas.
+Engineers at various wastewater treatment plants (WWTP) recognize the benefits of using thermal mass flow meters to monitor aeration air flow rate, improve process efficiency, reduce energy costs, and measure digester gas.

-The activated sludge process is a conventional method in wastewater treatment, where wastewater is treated with aeration flow.
+The activated sludge process is a conventional method in wastewater treatment, where wastewater is treated with aeration airflow.
 Here blower air is pumped and diffused evenly to oxygenate the aeration basins.

 The oxygen feeds or nourishes microorganisms within the basin, so the bacteria thrive and consume suspended particulates.
-At various phases of the process, compressed air is used to oxygenate, clarify, filter, or disinfect.
-This is why compressed air is one of the most significant expenses associated with wastewater treatment.
+At various phases of the process, compressed air oxygenates, clarifies, filters, or disinfects.
+Compressed air is one of the most significant expenses associated with wastewater treatment.

-By monitoring and controlling airflow with thermal mass flow-meters, the facility not only maintains the proper environment for optimum bacteria growth to accomplish its objective but it also significantly reduces the energy costs.
-In fact, some facilities have reduced energy consumption as much as 25%.
+By monitoring and controlling airflow with thermal mass flow-meters, the facility maintains the proper environment for optimum bacteria growth to accomplish its objective and significantly reduces energy costs.
+Some facilities have reduced energy consumption by as much as 25%.

 After bacteria have consumed the suspended particles, the solid matter is subsequently removed and enters a secondary process.
-Here, digesters break down the waste, creating digester gas which contains methane and carbon dioxide.
-The gas can be converted to renewable energy.
-Throughout this process, thermal mass flowmeters are used to measure mass flow.
-The Sage Meter has an extremely low-end sensitivity which is needed to handle the low flow typical of digester gas.
+Here, digesters breakdown the waste, creating digester gas that contains methane and carbon dioxide.
+The gas is further processed and used as renewable energy.
+Throughout this process, thermal mass flowmeters measure the measure mass flow of the digester gas and have an extremely low-end sensitivity to handle the low flow typical of digester gas.

 Sage Metering Distributor and Rep

 To learn more, see Sage Metering’s WWTP Industry Guide.